Producing Female Filmmakers, and Working in Hollywood.

-Hanna Griffiths, a rising producer, recently sat down with Stack Magazine's Gill Pringle to discuss her latest film, The Sinners, which was released in the US and Canada earlier this year.
-Directed by Courtney Paige and produced by Griffiths, the film follows a group of teenage girls who are accused of committing a series of mysterious murders in their small town.
+Sitting down with Stack Magazine's Gill Pringle to discuss her latest film, The Sinners, which was released in the US and Canada earlier this year.
+Directed by Courtney Paige and produced by Hanna, the film follows a group of teenage girls who are accused of committing a series of mysterious murders in their small town.

-During the interview, Griffiths talked about her journey in the film industry, starting with her work for a prominent LA production company where she learned the craft of film production from the ground up.
-She also discussed the importance of empowering female filmmakers and encouraging them to tell stories about girls in lead roles.
+During the interview, we talked about her journey in the film industry, starting with her work for a prominent LA production company where she learned the craft of film production from the ground up.
+We also discussed the importance of empowering female filmmakers and encouraging them to tell stories about girls in lead roles.

-With The Sinners under her belt and several new projects in the works, including an upcoming film American Cherry.
-Hanna is poised to become a powerful advocate for diversity and inclusion in the film industry.
+With The Sinners under her belt and several new projects in the works, including an upcoming film American Cherry, she poised to become a powerful advocate for diversity and inclusion in the film industry.

 This interview with Stack Magazine provides a fascinating insight into the world of film production and the importance of female representation in the industry.
-With Indie darling, The Sinners already making waves, we can't wait to see what Griffiths has in store for us next.
+With Indie darling, The Sinners already making waves, we can't wait to see what is in store for next.

 Read the full interview by Gill Pringle on stack.com